ethereum/EIPs/EIPS/eip-draft_extended_state_oracle.md

 ### Chain identifier

 Initially, a feature to read the current chain identifier is introduced: `getCurrentChainId()` returns the current chain identifier as a `uint64` encoded value.
+It should be a non-payable function, which means sending any value would revert the transaction as described in [EIP-140].
 This has been proposed as [EIP-1344].

 The contract ABI JSON is the following:
 ```json